Breathe & Refuel

 Some people notice changes quickly, but lasting benefits usually come from repeated practice.
 This is about training recovery, not fixing stress in one session.

-This is an invitation to stop pushing through stress and start training your body to recover from it.
+This is an invitation to stop pushing through stress and begin supporting your body’s natural ability to recover.